filip373/access/README.md

 Adding a repository that does not exist in to the team file will create an empty repository with that name.

+### Deleting users
+- remove john.doe from every group file and github teams file
+- remove john.doe file from users directory

+### Deleting teams
+- if you delete last user from the team don't forget to remove the team file from github teams

+### Deleting teams

 ## Flow for applying the changes.

 Once you are done editing / creating the files you should apply new permissions: